estuary/flow/site/docs/reference/Connectors/capture-connectors/netsuite.md

 You can find their documentation [here](https://docs.airbyte.com/integrations/sources/netsuite/), but keep in mind that the two versions may be significantly different.

+## Supported data resources

+Flow captures collections from any NetSuite object to which you grant access during [setup](#setup), including `Transactions`, `Reports`, `Lists`, and `Setup`.

+## Setup

+Create a custom role estuary-role following [these steps](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/bridgehead_N286284.html).
+Any objects to which you grant the estuary-role access will be captured.

 ## Prerequisites

 * Oracle NetSuite [account](https://system.netsuite.com/pages/customerlogin.jsp?country=US)
 * Allowed access to all Account permissions options
+* A new integration with token-based authentication
+* A custom role with access to objects you want to capture.
+See [setup](#setup).
+* A new user assigned to the custom role
+* Access token generated for the custom role

 ## Configuration